Aatmaj-Zephyr/MATLAB-MONDAYS/Part 6/README.md

 ```

 We can also extract a whole matrix using the syntax
 x(rows,columns), where rows is an array of rows while columns is array of columns.
-Here is are two examples which will make things very clear.
+Here are two examples that will make things very clear.
 ![image](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/m8g4lgx1u1uhkgzekiok.png)

 Note that 2:4 means [2,3,4] while comma separated 2,4 means [2,4]